Police ask for witnesses after 6-year-old was thrown from 10th floor of London's Tate Modern

-London (CNN)London police are asking for witnesses after a six-year-old boy was thrown from the 10th floor viewing platform at the Tate Modern gallery on Sunday.
+London (CNN)London police are asking for witnesses after a six-year-old French boy was thrown from the 10th floor viewing platform at the Tate Modern gallery on Sunday.

 The city's Metropolitan Police said they wanted to speak to anyone who has witnessed the "truly shocking incident" or saw a man whose behavior in or near the gallery "seemed out of place, suspicious or worrying" early afternoon on Sunday.